thomasmdickinson/lab-soc-about/readme.md

 The list of moderated servers is not publicly available to non-users, but information may be available by request.

+## How much does this cost and how is it paid for?

+An estimate of the monthly cost of running labyrinth.social can be found [here](paying.md).

+I don't charge users anything for labyrinth.social accounts and I can't imagine ever doing so.
+But if you'd like to chip in a bit, you can contribute to labyrinth.social's [ko-fi page](https://ko-fi.com/labsoc).

 ## About this guide